bacontime/games-mirror/rules/tricktaking-thecrew.md

     - A mission is immediately won  if all tasks are fulfilled.
 - At the start of a mission:
     - The tasks are dealt face-up into the middle of the table.
-    - The *commander* is the player dealt the highest trump.
+    - The *Captain* is the player dealt the highest trump.
-    - Starting with the commander, players choose tasks.
+    - Starting with the Captain, players choose tasks.
-    - Commander leads first trick.
+    - Captain leads first trick.
-- Some missions have *task conditions*, restrictions added onto the tasks as they are drawn
+- Some missions have additional conditions attached to tasks as they are drawn and marked by task tokens.

 ### Communication